 Due to being the former villa of Okochi Denjiro (a popular actor), we were initially reluctant to visit this site.
-We though it may have movie references and not add any historical relevance to our trip.
+We thought it may have movie references and not add any historical relevance to our trip.
 However, having spent quite a while around the grounds, we can safely say it would have been a terrible mistake to skip it.
 Although the 1000 yen fee is a bit dear, it includes a lovingly made matcha tea and a traditional snack.

-This 16th century temple will offer you some outstanding views over Kyoto's mountains.
+This 16th-century temple will offer you some outstanding views over Kyoto's mountains.
 Although I'm sure the landscapes must look fabulous during the cherry blossom season, we really enjoyed seeing colourful maple leaves.
 You will walk on a cute little path along moss gardens.
 It looked like a dream.
 The entrance fee is 400 yen.

 A beautiful hillside temple which offers wonderful views over Kyoto.
 You will notice more imposing buildings here, than in Jōjakukō-ji Temple and lots of overhanging trees along the paths.

-A quiet and secluded temple, known for its moss gardens, will delight you with a well defined path punctuated with majestic maple trees.
+A quiet and secluded temple, known for its moss gardens, will delight you with a well-defined path punctuated with majestic maple trees.
 Very cute and well nested into the forest.

 Saga-Toriimoto Preserved Street

 After quite a walk, we finally reached Otagi Nenbutsu-ji.
 I think this was one of my favourite temples I visited in Kyoto.
 I appreciate it's quite obscure and fairly far from all the major attractions, but I loved every single inch of it.
-It was raining when we arrived and there was not a soul in the temple grounds.
+It was raining when we arrived and there was not a soul on the temple grounds.
 We paid the modest 300 yen entrance fee and started exploring this small and secluded Buddhist site.
 It features 1200 stone statues of rakan.
 Most statues are covered in moss and look so alive and so beautiful.
 By the time we finished exploring the grounds, it started pouring down.
 We took shelter and waited there for more than half an hour, tucked into each other's arms, in perfect silence, admiring and listening to the rain.
 It was a very deep spiritual experience.

 Start the day at the famed Nishiki market.
 This is the place to be if you are, like us, a foodie!
-You can find everything here, from fresh fish, to bento boxes, clothes, snacks, jewelery, and what not.
+You can find everything here, from fresh fish to bento boxes, clothes, snacks, jewellery, and what not.
 We came here to eat.
 This is the place we found takotamago, a small octopus with an egg in its head.
 We ate fresh dango, a variety of mochi, Japanese traditional cakes, rice snacks and sushi.
-This is a great place to try new food, as many Japanese establishments give out samples.
+This is a great place to try new Kyoto food, as many Japanese establishments give out samples.
 Yum!

 Buy some snacks for later, as you will be making your way up the mountains.